Before starting medical school, it’s normal to think about the chances of finishing the program and having a good career.

 Why Do Medical Students Drop Out?

 As intimidating as medical school can sound, surprisingly, most students drop out for non-academic reasons.
-Between 1993 and 2013, the motive for medical students dropping out came close to an even split between academic and non-academic reasons.
+From 1997 to 2017, almost half of medical students who left did so due to academic issues.
+The remaining half left for non-academic reasons.

 Still, in every single year, the majority of dropout causes were non-academic.